noalistic/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 5: Display current directory contents in long format with user and group IDs displayed numerically and hidden files

 Task 6: A script that creates a directory

+Task 7: Moving a file to a directory